BoeingLikesToDab/borisjohnson.wtf/README.md

 ## PR Guideline

 Please, please, attribute your changes to at least two reliable sources.
 No rumours or leaks unless they have been confirmed by an official source as being legitimate.

+## Some Information

+Boris Johnson is the current Prime Minister of the UK (as of August 2020, period is 2019-).
+He succeeded Theresa May.
+TO BE CONTINUED